-- 20.1 A dentist who holds a permit for the administration of or to permit the administration of general anesthesia/deep sedation, inhalation conscious sedation, combined conscious sedation, parenteral conscious sedation, or nitrous oxide analgesia in his or her dental office and who desires to withdraw from the practice of dental anesthesia in his or her office, may request from the Board that his or her permit be withdrawn and placed on an inactive status. - 20.2 A dentist whose permit has been inactive for more than one (1) year may be reactivated upon application to the Board and submission of any current application fee, made payable by check to the General Treasurer, state of Rhode Island.
-The Board shall determine, at its discretion, whether or not to reactivate the permit or require renewed proof of competency or need for additional educational requirements. - Section 21.0 General Anesthesia/Deep Sedation, Inhalation Conscious Sedation, Combined Conscious Sedation, Parenteral Conscious Sedation, or Nitrous Oxide Analgesia Services
+- 20.1 A dentist who holds a permit for the administration of or to permit the administration of general anesthesia/deep sedation, moderate sedation, minimal sedation or nitrous oxide analgesia in his or her dental office and who desires to withdraw from the practice of dental anesthesia in his or her office, may request from the Board that his or her permit be withdrawn and placed on an inactive status. - 20.2 A dentist whose permit has been inactive for more than one (1) year may be reactivated upon application to the Board and submission of any current application fee, made payable by check to the General Treasurer, state of Rhode Island.
+The Board shall determine, at its discretion, whether or not to reactivate the permit or require renewed proof of competency or need for additional educational requirements.

+Section 21.0 General Anesthesia/Deep Sedation, Moderate Sedation, Minimal Sedation, or Nitrous Oxide Analgesia Services